tail-unica/hopwise/docs/source/get_started/distributed_training.rst

 Quick-start From Source
 --------------------------
-Besides using API, you can also directly run the source code of `RecBole <https://github.com/RUCAIBox/RecBole>`_.
+Besides using API, you can also directly run the source code of `hopwise <https://github.com/tail-unica/hopwise>`_.
 The whole process is similar to Quick-start From API.
 You can create a `yaml` file called `test.yaml` and set all the config as following: